-If you've separated from your spouse, you might be worried about what could happen to your property while you're trying to agree about how it'll be divided.
+If you've separated from your spouse, you might be worried about what could happen to your property while you're trying to work out how it'll be divided.

-Here are some things you can do to protect your property while you wait for your final agreements or court orders.
+Here are some things you can do to protect your property while you're making a separation agreement or getting a court order.

 Make a note of your separation date

-As soon as you separate, start collecting information about your and your spouse's assets (things you own), property, and money (savings and debts).
+If you've decided to separate, collect information about your and your spouse's individually and jointly owned assets (things you own separately and together), debts, property, and money (savings and investments, for example).
 Make a list of:

 - bank accounts